Conor Moynagh: Club

 With a diverse background in both athletics (underage All Ireland titles in track and Cross Country) and soccer (FAI Ulster Interprovincial squad, and League of Ireland with Monaghan United) as well as GAA, Moynagh sprang onto the Clubs senior team in 2010 as a 17-year-old, having already shown significant potential at underage club, colleges and underage county level.

-In his debut season(s) at senior club level, he was played in the forward six - typically at wing forward or corner forward and maturing into a more central role between Centre-Back, mid-field and Centre-Froward for the club.
+In his debut season(s) at senior club level, he was played in the forward six – typically at wing forward or corner forward and maturing into a more central role between Centre-Back, mid-field and Centre-Forward for the club.